sassoftware/sas-container-runtime/README.md

 - `Pipeline` - A multi-container approach to building a scoring pipeline

-- `LowCode_NoCode` - A demonstration of how to build a low-code/no-code application with Azure Power App
+- `scrAuthenticationWithAzureAD` - Configure Authentication for SAS Container Runtime (SCR) in Azure AD

 ## Contributing